This page includes Fees Free information resources for tertiary education organisations.

 A. The Fees Free policy focuses eligibility on quality-assured programmes that are considered to be a good investment for New Zealand and for all learners.
 It aligns Fees Free eligibility with student support and government tuition subsidies, and limits Fees Free to courses with regulated fees.

 Foundation programmes (at New Zealand Qualifications Framework levels 1-2) are excluded because provider-based level 1-2 study is already fees free, and learners shouldn’t have to use their fees-free entitlement on courses and programmes intended to prepare for tertiary education at level 3 and above.

 Q. Why do programmes and courses have to be recognised and funded to be available for Fees Free?

-A. Fees Free was designed to help New Zealanders have access to good quality tertiary education that provides skills for life and work.
-When a course or programme is both recognised by the New Zealand Qualifications Authority or Universities New Zealand, and funded by the TEC, it means the course is of a good educational standard.
+A. Fees Free was designed to help New Zealanders have access to high quality tertiary education that provides skills for life and work.
+When a course or programme is both recognised by the New Zealand Qualifications Authority or Universities New Zealand, and funded by the TEC, it means the course is of a high educational standard.

 Q. Are private training establishment (PTE) courses eligible for Fees Free?

 See Carrying over fees-free entitlement for more information.

 Q. Will learners studying from overseas be eligible?